dashpilot/netlify-identity-git-gateway/README.md

 ### saveData(path);

 Saves the data to the provided path.
 If the file already exists, it overwrites it, else it creates a new file.

+### Press the :star: button
+Don't forget to press the :star: button to let me know I should continue improving this project